Symplectic Homogenization: A crash course on generating function metric

-1) Note that we may always add a constant to $S$.
-This shifts $c_{-}(L)$ and $c_{+}(L)$ by the same constant, so that, unless we normalized in some way $S$, $c_{-}(L), c_{+}(L)$ are not well defined, but their difference $\gamma (L)$ is well-defined.
-However, if we specify the Hamiltonian $H$ yielding the isotopy between the zero section and $L$, we may normalize $S$ by requiring that its critical values coincide with the actions
+\begin{remarks} We notice that \begin{enumerate} \item According to \cite{Viterbo-STAGGF, Theret} the numbers $c(\alpha,S)$ indeed only depends on $L$ and not on $S$ up to a global shift : replacing $S$ by $S+c$ generates the same Lagrangian and this shifts all the $c(\alpha,S)$ by $c$. \item Note that translating $S$ by a constant shifts $c(\alpha, S)$ by the same constant, so that, provided we normalized $S$ in some way, $c(\alpha, L)$ is now well defined as the common value of $c(\alpha, S)$ for $S$ a \GFQI for $L$.
+For example, if we specify the Hamiltonian $H$ yielding the isotopy between the zero section and $L$, we may normalize $S$ by requiring that its critical values coincide with the critical values of the action $A_{H}$ defined on ${\mathcal P}=\{ c : [0,1] \mapsto T^{*}M \mid c(t)=(q(t),p(t)), \;p(1)=0\}$ by